Signed in as:

 In Meditation Skill 01, you will learn four things that you can bring into your daily life:

-If yes, take a few softening breaths to relax effort in your body, notice how nice it feels to relax, and then immerse yourself back into life.
+If so, take a few softening breaths to relax your body, notice how nice it feels to relax, and then immerse yourself back into life.
 This simple act of taking a few softening breaths will withdraw your awareness from your intellectual mind and bring awareness into your body, therefore developing mindfulness of your body (grounding).

 How to do it.

 The key to being mindful of your body in daily life is not to try to be mindful of your body in daily life.
-'Trying' will take you in the opposite direction, as your mind will see mindfulness as something else it has to do, with another problem to solve.
+'Trying' will take you in the opposite direction, as your mind will see mindfulness as something else that has to do with another problem to solve.
+It is essential to make being mindful during the day something enjoyable for your mind to do rather than just another task to complete.

 This is done by: